Visceral Anatomy (ANAT3007)

 UNIT OF STUDY

 This unit of study aims to provide an understanding of the anatomy of the viscera of the thorax, abdomen and pelvis.
 Structures covered include the heart and associated great vessels, lungs, mediastinum and the abdominal viscera, the alimentary organs and the genitourinary system.
 The structure of anterior thoracic and abdominal walls and pelvis along with the nerve supply to the viscera and relevant endocrine structures is also covered.
 Emphasis is placed on the relationship of structure to function especially with respect to the important functions of breathing, digestion, excretion and reproduction.
-Students will be encouraged to relate their understanding of these structures to current research in anatomy & histology & in related fields such as molecular biology and physiology.
-The course also aims to provide both theoretical & practical skills which can provide a basis for further studies in fields such as physiotherapy, chiropractic or forensic science or in post graduate medicine or dentistry or in areas of research requiring a knowledge of anatomy.
+Students will be encouraged to relate their understanding of these structures to current research in anatomy and histology and in related fields such as molecular biology and physiology.
+The course also aims to provide both theoretical and practical skills which can provide a basis for further studies in fields such as physiotherapy, chiropractic or forensic science or in post graduate medicine or dentistry or in areas of research requiring a knowledge of anatomy.

 Our courses that offer this unit of study